7th Royal Lancashire Militia (Rifles): World War I

+Mobilisation

 The Special Reserve was embodied at the outbreak of World War I on 4 August 1914 and on 8 August the 3rd and 4th Lancashire Fusiliers proceeded from Bury to their war stations.
-For the 3rd Bn this was in the Humber Garrison, first at Hull, then from November 1916 at Withernsea.
-In December 1914 the 3rd Bn probably assisted in the formation of 13th (Reserve) Battalion, Lancashire Fusiliers, at Hull from Kitchener's Army volunteers.
-The 4th Bn went to Barrow-in-Furness until October 1916 when it moved to Barry, South Wales, in the Severn Garrison.
+For the 3rd Bn this was at Hull as part of the Humber Garrison, while The 4th Bn went to Barrow-in-Furness.
 They carried out the dual tasks of garrison duties and preparing reinforcement drafts of regular reservists, special reservists, recruits and returning wounded for the two regular battalions, the 1st serving at Gallipoli and then on the Western Front, the 2nd on the Western Front for the whole war.

+After Lord Kitchener issued his call for volunteers in August 1914, the battalions of the 1st, 2nd and 3rd New Armies ('K1', 'K2' and 'K3' of 'Kitchener's Army') were quickly formed at the regimental depots.
+The SR battalions also swelled with new recruits and were soon well above their establishment strength.
+On 8 October 1914 each SR battalion was ordered to use the surplus to form a service battalion of the 4th New Army ('K4').
+Accordingly, the 3rd (Reserve) Bn formed the 13th (Service) Bn (see below).
+4th (Extra Reserve) Bn was intended to form a 14th Bn, but this was cancelled on 25 October.

+3rd (Reserve) Battalion

+In November 1916 the battalion moved from Hull to Withernsea, still in the Humber Garrison, where it remained for the rest of the war.

-After the Armistice with Germany the 4th Bn was disembodied on 16 April 1919 and the 3rd Bn on 26 July 1919 when the remaining personnel were drafted to the 1st Bn.
+After the Armistice with Germany the 3rd Bn was disembodied on 26 July 1919 when the remaining personnel were drafted to the 1st Bn.

+4th (Extra Reserve) Battalion

+In October 1916 the battalion moved to Barry, South Wales, in the Severn Garrison, where it remained.

+After the Armistice the 4th Bn was disembodied on 16 April 1919.